Mugabe Singapore trip raises more health questions

 Mugabe’s spokesman was not available for comment.

-State radio ZBC said Mugabe had gone for a review of an eye operation he had last year and denounced international media for exaggerating his health problems.

-Local media reports say Mugabe traveled to Singapore eight times last year alone to seek medical attention.
+Local media reports say Mugabe travelled to Singapore eight times last year alone to seek medical attention.

 A June 2008 U.S. diplomatic cable released by WikiLeaks last year said Mugabe had prostate cancer that had spread to other organs.
 His doctor urged him to step down in 2008, according to the cable.